 D. Gary Young: July 11, 1949 – May 12, 2018

-D. Gary Young, the undisputed leader of the essential oil movement in North America and the founder of Young Living Essential Oils, passed away on May 12, 2018, in Salt Lake City, Utah, due to complications following a series of strokes.
-Young spent 35 years studying the benefits and perfecting the extraction of essential oils, while building a $1 billion global business designed to share what he deemed “the gift” of essential oils with millions of people.
+D. Gary Young, the undisputed leader of the essential oil movement and the founder of Young Living Essential Oils, passed away on May 12, 2018, in Salt Lake City, Utah, due to complications following a series of strokes.
+Young spent 35 years studying the benefits and perfecting the extraction of essential oils, while building a billion-dollar global business designed to share what he deemed “the gift” of essential oils with millions of people.

 Young’s first true introduction to essential oils came when he attended a medical conference in Geneva, Switzerland, where medical doctors were presenting their research on essential oils.
 He was enthralled with what he learned and returned to the U.S. with 13 different essential oils to begin his own research.
 He found the benefits to be astounding and came to the conclusion that this was a path he wanted to pursue.

 Having grown up farming, it was natural for him to want to learn about growing the plants and producing the oils, which took him to France to study and learn the art of distillation under Mr. Henri Viaud, the French “father of distillation” in Provence, France, the lavender capital of the world, and Marcel Espieu, the president of the Lavender Growers Association in France for over 20 years.

 In 1988 Young sold his research center in Baja California and moved to Reno, Nevada, where he began his essential oil business.
 A year later he moved his business to Spokane, Washington, and began building a marketing company to expand his teachings about essential oils and their benefits to as many people as possible.
 That was the origin of the present-day Young Living Essential Oils company.

 A rancher at heart, he purchased his first farm of 160 acres in May 1992 in the mountains of St. Maries, Idaho.
 On this farm the first lavender, clary sage, thyme